Fire Alarm Inspection Services in Greater Houston, TX

 Testing frequencies vary by device type.
 Smoke detectors, heat detectors, manual pull stations, and waterflow switches are tested annually.
 Duct smoke detectors, fire alarm control unit functions, and notification appliances are tested annually.
 Batteries require visual inspection semi-annually and load testing annually.
 Emergency voice/alarm communications systems must be tested annually, with intelligibility verification at initial acceptance and after any modifications.

 Documentation is a critical part of every inspection.
 NFPA 72 requires a written record of each inspection and test, including the date, name of the inspector, devices tested, results, and any deficiencies found.
 These records must be maintained and made available to the authority having jurisdiction upon request.
-Vector Fire provides complete inspection documentation that meets these recordkeeping requirements, giving you a defensible paper trail for fire marshal reviews, insurance audits, and legal compliance.
+The contractors we connect you with provide complete inspection documentation that meets these recordkeeping requirements, giving you a defensible paper trail for fire marshal reviews, insurance audits, and legal compliance.

 1